 With the ongoing and ever-growing news about the Coronavirus outbreak, the effects are catastrophic and may continue to be that way for quite a while.
 From the slowdown of the economy, to the security of our jobs, travel restrictions, and the overall health of ourselves and of others, fears and worry grew among people in many areas – not just in one focus in particular.
-The results below show the changes in survey responses within a week of Covid-19 being classified as a pandemic.
+The results below show the changes in wellness survey responses within a week of Covid-19 being classified as a pandemic.

 After public health emergencies started being declared in the US